 1. Please log onto https://matric.rcs.ac.uk with your username and password and complete the online matriculation form.
 Your username and password will be emailed to you separately.
-Online matriculation will close on Wednesday 18 September at noon.
-If you have not completed online matriculation by this date, you can matriculate in person on Monday 23 September.
-We recommend that you complete matriculation online as this will save you queuing on matriculation day!
+Online matriculation will close on Wednesday 16 September at noon.
+The online matriculation form must be completed by Monday 21 September.

 If you have a disability or a medical condition and/or would like assistance to help you complete the online matriculation form, please email firstname.lastname@example.org to arrange an appointment and staff will be happy to assist you.

 When you log on to matriculate, you will be asked to upload a photograph for your student card.
 If you do not upload a photograph, you will not receive your student card until the week beginning the 21 September and this will delay your access around the Conservatoire and use of the facilities.

 - Please complete this section even if you are waiting on your award letter.

 - If you are funded by SAAS or Student Finance England/Wales/Northern Ireland, please provide a copy of your award letter.
 We need both the award letter confirming fees payable to the Conservatoire and any loan disbursement letter from the Student Loans Company.
 If you have applied for a student loan and have provided the Student Loans Company with your bank details and all documents required, your loan will be paid directly into your account, provided that you have completed the matriculation process and provided the Conservatoire with your award letter and letter confirming your loan.
 Please allow 5 working days for this payment to be processed to your bank account, from the start of term (21 September).